brainandforce/NormalForms.jl/docs/src/notes.md

 ## Return type of `Transpose` and `Adjoint` matrices

 When a Smith or Hermite normal form calculation is performed on a `Transpose` or `Adjoint`, the unimodular factors are of the same type.
-The factorization types from Hermite and Smith normal form calculations may be transposed in the case of
+The `transpose()` and `adjoint()` functions can be applied to a factorization to obtain a transposed representation.

 ## Inequivalence of transposition order with Smith normal form calculations